elm/elm-lang.org/src/guide/chapters/reactivity.md

 [start-app][] package, which is just a very simple wrapper around signals.

-You can think of signals as setting up a static [processing network][kpn], where a fixed set of inputs receive messages that propegate through the network, ultimately leading to outputs that handle stuff like efficiently rendering things on screen.
+You can think of signals as setting up a static [processing network][kpn], where a fixed set of inputs receive messages that propagate through the network, ultimately leading to outputs that handle stuff like efficiently rendering things on screen.